 On February 3, 2011, the Source Protection Committee made a request to the Ministry of the Environment, Conservation and Parks to approve two local threats.
-These activities were specific to post extraction activities.
-The first request for the inclusion of activities where fill material is placed was not approved on July 19, 2011.
-The second activity including the ponding of water is still awaiting a decision from the Ministry of the Environment, Conservation and Parks as of the date of the publication of this document.
+These activities were specific to post-extraction activities.
+The first request for the inclusion of activities where fill material is placed was denied on July 19, 2011.
+The second request for the inclusion of activities that allow the ponding of water, was denied on September 23, 2022.